Logging system in Magento 2

 </virtualType>

-Furthermore, we simply define that Magento should create an instance of the virtual type “Atwix\CustomLogger\Logger\Custom” instead of the default Magento\Framework\Logger\Monolog:
+Remember to define that Magento should create an instance of the virtual type “Atwix\CustomLogger\Logger\Custom” instead of the default Magento\Framework\Logger\Monolog:

 <type name="Atwix\CustomLogger\Observer\Authenticated">